Blue Ridge Community and Technical College School Images

 Students

-Most students attending Blue Ridge Community and Technical College do so on a part-time basis.
+Most students attend on a part-time basis.
 For many of these students, time for school competes with a full-time job and a family.

 Students with a creative spark can join the Residential Writers Group and share their fiction and poetry with like-minded individuals.
 The group publishes a collection called of student art, fiction and poetry called “The Outlet.”
 Regular group meetings provide members the chance to critique new work and collaborate on projects.

-All students, faculty and staff of Blue Ridge CTC have access to free mental health and counseling services through EastRidge Health Systems.
+All students, faculty and staff have access to free mental health and counseling services through EastRidge Health Systems.
 Students typically are seen within two business days and have access to a 24-hour crisis hotline.
 The college pays for an unlimited number of visits for each student requiring help.

 Student Enrollment Demographics